Gerwyn Price Move From Rugby To Darts – Examining Sports Stars That Have Switched Sports

 BONUS CODE: BET247

-Bet Credits available for use upon settlement of bets to value of qualifying deposit.
-Min odds, bet and payment method exclusions apply.
+Free Bets are paid as Bet Credits.
+Min odds/bet and payment method exclusions apply.
 Returns exclude Bet Credits stake.
-Time limits and T&Cs apply.
+T&Cs, time limits & exclusions apply.
 The bonus code BET247 can be used during registration, but does not change the offer amount in any way.
+Registration Required.

 After winning a handful of tournaments locally, Price went down to a PDC qualifying school at the Robin Park Tennis Centre in Wigan on the advice of Welsh darts professional Barrie Bates and managed to bag himself a tour card.
 After securing his place at the UK Open in Minehead – the exact same venue of his first major televised PDC final two years later – the rugby player finally became the darter.